 5. Display Tables: Set up at least two long (6-10 feet) tables.
 If possible, three tables are better!
-The first thing Christine does after signing into the office is to set up an origami display.
+The first thing Christine does after signing into the office is set up an origami display.
 This takes at least 30 - 40 minutes.
 If the tables are not already onsite, then there may not be enough time to display all the origami models the students will want to see.

 7. Chairs: Christine needs five extra chairs up front with her for student volunteers and/or puppeteers.

 8. Lunch: Please inform Christine about your plans for lunch if the visit includes both morning and afternoon performances.
 She does not have food restrictions or allergies.
 Christine will gladly pack a lunch if you do not plan to provide a meal.
-Eating at school is preferred to leaving campus.
+Eating at school or ordering-in is preferred to leaving campus.

 9. Student Preparation is not necessary.
 Christine provides an age-appropriate introduction to origami as part of the program.
 If your students are experienced paper folders, however, please inform Christine so that the introductory remarks can be adjusted.
 Also, please tell Christine which origami stories, such as Sadako and a Thousand Paper Cranes, the students have already heard or studied.